 We are not short of controls in the project environment.
 Indeed, you could say that projects are one of the most visibly controlled environments in most organisations.

-The success rate for projects and programs, depending on the measure you use, is measured as between 40% and 5% - not 95%.
-Now that’s way out of control.
+Yet, the success rate for projects and programs, depending on the measure you use, is between 40% and 5% - not 95%.
+Based on Deming's definition, most projects are wildly ‘out of control’.
+Why?

-(Deficient controls are actually worse than missing controls, as deficient controls give the impression of control when the control is actually ineffective.)
+These outside-of-the-project controls are too often missing or deficient.
+Deficient controls are actually worse than missing controls, as deficient controls give the impression of control when the control is ineffective.

-To explain the nature of these controls and give you the capability to check your existing controls we have put together a series of “Controlling Projects and Eliminating Waste” videos together with their scripts and checklists (and a few bonuses too).
+To explain the nature of these controls and give you the capability to check your existing controls we have put together some videos together for you.

 If you are accountable for project performance and results, you need to know which controls are effective and which need to be acted upon.

 You will be quite surprised at some of these key controls and their impacts on your results.